mbradhenry/GettingandCleaningDataProject/Readme.md

 ***

-This README summarizes the Human Activity Recognition Using Smartphone (HARUS) experiment and outlines the steps employed by 'run_analysis.R' to produce a tidy dataset from the HARUS datasets:
+This README summarizes the Human Activity Recognition Using Smartphone (HARUS) experiment and outlines the steps employed by 'run_analysis.R' to produce a tidy dataset from the HARUS datasets.

 ***